Miguel Mariano Gómez: Political career

 Gómez served several terms in the House of Representatives and in 1926 was elected mayor of Havana.
-In 1928, constitutional reforms abolished mayorlty of Havana and Gómez went into exile in New York City.
+In 1928, constitutional reforms abolished mayoralty of Havana and Gómez went into exile in New York City.
 He participated in the failed Río Verde armed expedition against the Gerardo Machado government, was imprisoned, and returned to exile.
 During his exile, early in the 1930s, he participated in a junta of various leaders of different anti-Machado groups which would often meet at the Biltmore Hotel.

 After the ousting of Machado on August 12, 1933, Gómez returned to Havana, founded the Republican Action Party, and in 1934 was again elected mayor of Havana.
 However, he resigned as mayor due to a widespread doctor's strike.
 From 1933 to 1936 he led an opposition group known as the Marianistas.
 During this period of time his home was bombed twice, although he was not injured.

 Presidency

 Following years of political instability, Gómez was elected President of Cuba in the 1936 general elections, and was inaugurated on May 20, 1936.
 However, he served only until December 24, 1936, when he was impeached by Congress following his vetoing of the Nine Cent Law, a revenue on each 250-pound bag of sugar produced in the country, that was planned to finance the Civic-Rural schools promoted by Fulgencio Batista.

-Speaking in December, 1936, towards the end of Gómez's presidency, former President of Cuba, Carlos Hevia, claimed that Batista was trying to force a confrontation with Gómez, stating "A military oligarchy has ruled Cuba for two years.
+Speaking in December, 1936, towards the end of Gómez's presidency, former president of Cuba, Carlos Hevia, claimed that Batista was trying to force a confrontation with Gómez, stating "A military oligarchy has ruled Cuba for two years.
 President Gómez has had no real power, but Col Batista now seems to want to attain openly the power he has had all the time behind the scenes.
 He wants to destroy Gómez by showing him up so that he will have to resign if he is not turned out."